Toluna-IP/tolunaintegratedpaneldocs/externalsample/integrationdetails.md

 - *Get Quotas from Toluna*
   - Call the "GetQuotas" route for an inventory of current, open Quotas.
+- Sampling / Member Selection
+  - handled by Partners' platform
 - *Once Member is Sampled for Quota, Get Invite From Toluna*
   - Provide some basic information and receive an invite from Toluna for your Member

-- *Create API to Receive Quota Status Notifications from Toluna*
+- *Create API to Receive
+  - Quota Status Notifications from Toluna*

   - Toluna will broadcast changes to its Quotas.
 Subscrube by establishing an API to handle these events.
   - >Please note: you will receive status changes for all open Quotas, not just those with which you are engaged.